edmilsonrobson/canny-api-js/undocumented-and-inconsistencies.md

 There's an undocumented `token` attribute on each board object on the `List all boards` section.
 The `List all boards` request doesn't have a `hasMore` flag - but that might make sense if the max number of boards is limited.

-## Comments

-On the `Delete comment` section, the example response should be displayed as a string: `"success"`.

 ## Posts

 The following Posts properties show up on API responses, but are not properly documented: